Part 2

 Yathi happily joined Lume catching fish while Eku was excited for a chance to use his ula-konto.

-Shatsheli-lambo was loaded with ubhak-unda and Eku’s primary objective was to fill his satchel with crabs or clams, but as always, small beasts were also fair game.
+As with most rivers, shatsheli-lambo was loaded with ubhak-unda, and Eku’s primary objective was to fill his satchel, but as always, small beasts were fair game.

-He moved with other aspiring hunters from the slight hillock where they made camp to the papyrus along the water.
+He moved with other young and aspiring hunters from the slight hillock where they made camp to the papyrus along the water.

-Camp was established far enough back from the water for Eku to detect a discolored blemish across an otherwise uniform, densely spiculated canopy.
+Camp was established high and far enough back from the river for Eku to detect a discolored blemish across an otherwise uniform, densely spiculated canopy.

-To anyone watching from camp, the young Abantu appeared to vanish when they entered the green.
+To anyone watching from camp, the young Abantu appeared to vanish into a luxuriant border of green.

-Unlike thinner and rounded water grass, papyrus stalks have three flat sides and once mature, rise to enormous crowns feathered with clusters of grass-like spokes, creating a dense ceiling.
+Unlike round and thin and more flexible water reeds, papyrus stalks are sturdy, with three, flat sides; once mature, rising to enormous crowns feathered by clusters of grass-like spokes to create a dense ceiling.

-In jungle-like darkness, sinuous moves wound Eku’s slender body through stalks more like small trees, the scratch of the curious, red-brown scales covering the lower regions mildly pleasant to his skin.
+Eku made sinuous moves under jungle-like darkness, gliding through stalks more like small trees, the scratch of the red-brown scales covering the lower regions mildly pleasant to his skin.

-Using his toes to test the muck before setting weight down freed Eku’s eyes to devour everything in his path while his ears parsed sounds for deciphering.
+Using his toes, he tested the muck before setting weight down, freeing the eyes to devour everything while his ears parsed and deciphered.

-Ulayo’s breath could not penetrate such growth and the air stank of decaying vegetation.
+Ulayo blew across the spiky green branches above, making the dense crowns sway, but her breath could not penetrate such growth and the air stank of decayed vegetation.

-Peering through the towering stalks, Eku was reminded of the giant bamboo at the edge of the Mantel homeland and felt as though he were in a miniature forest.
+Peering through the towering stalks, Eku was reminded of the giant bamboo at the edge of the Mantel homeland.

 No!—an ordinary forest.

-Vision adjusted to the low light, Eku moved in a slight crouch, using the ula-konto to push aside spider webs.
+Vision adjusted to the low light, he moved in a slight crouch, using the ula-konto to push aside spider webs.

-Paused when spotting fat snails migrating up the stalks.
+Paused when he saw fat snails migrating up the thick stalks.

 Continued the hunt of a giant.